Dangerous Driving Lawyers In Richmond Hill All Types of Charges

-- A driver using a phone is four times more likely to crash than a driver focusing on the road
+- A driver using a phone is four times more likely to crash than a driver focusing on the road.

-The government’s position on the issue of distracted driving was made clear in 2009 with legislation that made it illegal to use hand-held communication devices while driving.
+The government’s position on the issue of distracted driving was made evident in 2009 with legislation that made it illegal to use hand-held communication devices while driving.

-Those injured as a result of the actions of drunk and distracted drivers may have a claim for financial compensation for their out-of-pocket medical expenses, for lost wages due to an inability to work, as well as other related consequences of their injuries.
+Those injured as a result of the actions of drunk and distracted drivers may have a claim for financial compensation for their out-of-pocket medical expenses for lost wages due to an inability to work, as well as other related consequences of their injuries.

-In some circumstances, the liability and responsibility for a drunk driving accident, for example, may extend as far as the bar or tavern who served the impaired driver.
+In some circumstances, the liability and responsibility for a drunk driving accident, for example, may extend as far as the bar or tavern, which served the impaired driver.

 There is a two (2) year time limit from the date of your accident, or injury, to file a claim in Court.
-If no claim is filed in Court, after the two year mark the right to make a claim is likely to be lost.
+If no claim is filed in Court, after the two-year mark, the right to make a claim is likely to be lost.

-There are a few possible exceptions to the two year time limit that are best explained by us.
+There are a few possible exceptions to the two-year time limit that are best explained by us.
 For example, if the injured person was under the age of majority at the time of the accident, or injury, you have two years from their 18th birthday.

 In some other cases, the date the time limit starts is not on the day of the accident, but the day a person of sound mind should have known they have a claim.